 City tour bus Barcelona

-Start with Barcelona Bus Turistic red route.
+The Barcelona Bus Turistic is a very convenient way to see the city.
 You can find all Barcelona bus turistic stops here.

 This is the official city hop on hop off bus service and has three lines, taking you to most of the touristic spots worth visiting in Barcelona.
 The audio guide tour is available in 16 different languages.